NIRSpec BOTS Observations of WASP-79b

 See also: NIRSpec Detector SubarraysNIRSpec Detector Readout Modes and Patterns

 Two readout patterns are available for this mode: NRSRAPID (1 frame per group) and NRS (4 frames averaged into 1 group).
-In this case, we select the NRSRAPID mode due to the brightness of the target.
+In this example, the NRSRAPID mode is selected due to the brightness of the target.

 Step 4 - Calculate required exposure configuration using the JWST Exposure Time Calculator (ETC)